 If you want the best sound, check out the Shure SE215-K

 If you’re looking to optimize sound quality as well as durability, check out the Shure SE215-K. These also have a detachable wire so like the Westones you can easily replace them if necessary.
 The cable uses what’s called Wireform Fit, which is a fancy way of saying that they’re comfortable and it is also reinforced with a durable Kevlar.
 It’d be difficult to break these even if you tried.
 You wear them behind the ear and they can be molded into a more comfortable shape to better fit your ears.
 Shure is big on making earbuds that are fit for on-stage performances as well as casual listening.
 For the best results, you need a good fit and an even better seal.

 That’s why Shure includes three different sized ear tips (S, M, L) that are sure to give you both comfort and solid noise isolation.
 If that’s not enough you can even take it a step further and order custom sleeves to help with the fit and isolation.
 Speaking of which, Shure claims that the noise isolation in the SE215s are good enough take away up to 37dB of outside noise.
 This could definitely be a useful feature if you’re performing on a stage with things going on all around you, but it’s also useful for someone who really wants to disappear into whatever they’re listening to.

-One other pair of earbuds we can’t leave out are the RHA S500i.
-If the heavy weight of the Audiohms above were a concern, than the lightweight design of the these earbuds are for you.
-RHA is more known for their flagship T10 and T20 in-ears with swappable filters and even though the S500i don’t have filters, they still benefit from the knowledge RHA has when it comes to build quality.
+One other pair of earbuds we can’t leave out is the RHA S500i.
+These are super lightweight yet still made of great materials that can at least withstand your commute if not adventuring in the woods.
+RHA is more known for its flagship T10 and T20 in-ears with swappable filters and even though the S500i don’t have filters, they still benefit from the knowledge RHA has when it comes to build quality.